 No new loans are permitted from the Plan.
-Interest rates for loans outstanding at December 31, 2016 and 2015, were between 3.25% and 10.5%.
+Interest rates for loans outstanding at December 31, 2017 were between 2.5% and 10.5% and at December 31, 2016, were between 3.25% and 10.5%.

 Termination

 Although it has not expressed intent to do so, the Company has the right under the Plan document to discontinue its contributions at any time and to terminate the Plan subject to the provisions of ERISA.
 In the event of a partial or full Plan termination, all Plan funds must be used in accordance with the terms of the Plan.